ohscar/rmalloc/doc/paper/simulating-locking.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 I eventually tried a mapping on the start and end addresses, where each access address would be decremented towards
 start and incremented towards end.
 Each address was checked against against a mapping from address to handle.
 If the
-value (i.e. the memory handle) of the mapping are the same, I know that memory access belonged to a specific handle.
+value (i.e. the memory handle) of the mapping is the same, I know that memory access belonged to a specific handle.
 That was even slower than iterating through 2000 elements, because the hash has to be checked on average one lookup per
 allocated byte in the memory area, even though the time complexity is similar: *O(n*m + c)* - the constant makes it
 slower, assuming hash lookup is *O(1)* i.e. *c*.